The Cornell University Sustainable Landscapes Trail

 About the Trail

-The Sustainable Landscapes Trail at Cornell University was developed by the Land Team, a working group of the President’s Campus Sustainability Committee, Cornell's sustainability governance committee at that time which mobilized over 150+ members in topical focus teams across campus to promote sustainable practices in many areas of campus life, and to help design and implement the sustainable campus of the future.
+The Sustainable Landscapes Trail at Cornell University was developed by the Land Team, a working group of the President’s Campus Sustainability Committee, Cornell's previous sustainability governance committee which was replaced with the Sustainable Cornell Council (SCC) in September 2019.

 The Land Team was one of several sub-groups tasked with initiating and developing sustainable practices as they affect the campus landscape, made up of members from faculty in Landscape Architecture and Horticulture, the Grounds Department, Facilities & Campus Services, and Cornell Botanical Gardens, and includes a mix of engaged students, faculty, and staff at all levels who collaborate and innovate together.

-The Trail also fufilled a goal of the Climate Action Plan.
+The Trail also fulfilled a goal of the Climate Action Plan.